-- (C) For areas within an urban growth boundary which have public transit service, identifies existing and planned transit trunk routes, exclusive transit ways, terminals and major transfer stations, major transit stops, and park-and-ride stations.
-Designation of stop or station locations may allow for minor adjustments in the location of stops to provide for efficient transit or traffic operation or to provide convenient pedestrian access to adjacent or nearby - (D) For areas within an urban area containing a population greater than 25,000 persons, not currently served by transit, evaluates the feasibility of developing a public transit system at build-out.
-Where a transit system is determined to be feasible, the plan shall meet the requirements of paragraph (2)(c)(C) of this rule. - (d) A bicycle and pedestrian plan for a network of bicycle and pedestrian routes throughout the planning area.
-The network and list of facility improvements shall be consistent with the requirements of ORS 366.514: - (e) An air, rail, water and pipeline transportation plan which identifies where public use airports, mainline and branchline rail-roads and railroad facilities, port facilities, and major regional pipelines and terminals are located or planned within the planning area.
-For airports, the planning area shall include all areas within airport imaginary surfaces and other areas covered by state or federal regulations: - (f) For areas within an urban area containing a population greater than 25,000 persons a plan for transportation system management and demand management; - (g) A parking plan in MPO areas as provided in OAR 660-012-0045(5)(c); - (h) Policies and land use regulations for implementing the TSP as provided in OAR 660-012-0045; - (i) For areas within an urban growth boundary containing a population greater than 2500 persons, a transportation financing program as provided in OAR 660-012-0040. - (3) Each element identified in subsections (2)(b)-(d) of this rule shall contain: - (a) An inventory and general assessment of existing and committed transportation facilities and services by function, type, capacity and condition: - (A) The transportation capacity analysis shall include information on: - (i) The capacities of existing and committed facilities; - (ii) The degree to which those capacities have been reached or surpassed on existing facilities; and - (iii) The assumptions upon which these capacities are based. - (B) For state and regional facilities, the transportation capacity analysis shall be consistent with standards of facility performance considered acceptable by the affected state or regional transportation agency; - (C) The transportation facility condition analysis shall describe the general physical and operational condition of each transportation facility (e.g., very good, good, fair, poor, very poor). - (b) A system of planned transportation facilities, services and major improvements.
-The system shall include a description of the type or functional classification of planned facilities and services and their planned capacities and levels of service; - (c) A description of the location of planned facilities, services and major improvements, establishing the general corridor within which the facilities, services or improvements may be sited.
-This shall include a map showing the general location of proposed transportation improvements, a description of facility parameters such as minimum and maximum road right of way width and the number and size of lanes, and any other additional description that is appropriate; - (d) Identification of the provider of each transportation facility or service.
+(C) For areas within an urban growth boundary which have public transit service, identifies existing and planned transit trunk routes, exclusive transit ways, terminals and major transfer stations, major transit stops, and park-and-ride stations.
+Designation of stop or station locations may allow for minor adjustments in the location of stops to provide for efficient transit or traffic operation or to provide convenient pedestrian access to adjacent or nearby uses.

+(D) For areas within an urban area containing a population greater than 25,000 persons, not currently served by transit, evaluates the feasibility of developing a public transit system at buildout.
+Where a transit system is determined to be feasible, the plan shall meet the requirements of paragraph (2)(c)(C) of this rule.

+(d) A bicycle and pedestrian plan for a network of bicycle and pedestrian routes throughout the planning area.
+The network and list of facility improvements shall be consistent with the requirements of ORS 366.514;

+(e) An air, rail, water and pipeline transportation plan which identifies where public use airports, mainline and branchline railroads and railroad facilities, port facilities, and major regional pipelines and terminals are located or planned within the planning area.
+For airports, the planning area shall include all areas within airport imaginary surfaces and other areas covered by state or federal regulations;

+(f) For areas within an urban area containing a population greater than 25,000 persons a plan for transportation system management and demand management;

+(g) A parking plan in MPO areas as provided in OAR 660-012-0045(5)(c);

+(h) Policies and land use regulations for implementing the TSP as provided in OAR 660-012-0045;

+(i) For areas within an urban growth boundary containing a population greater than 2500 persons, a transportation financing program as provided in OAR 660-012-0040.

+(3) Each element identified in subsections (2)(b)-(d) of this rule shall contain:

+(a) An inventory and general assessment of existing and committed transportation facilities and services by function, type, capacity and condition:

+(A) The transportation capacity analysis shall include information on:

+(i) The capacities of existing and committed facilities;

+(ii) The degree to which those capacities have been reached or surpassed on existing facilities; and

+(iii) The assumptions upon which these capacities are based.

+(B) For state and regional facilities, the transportation capacity analysis shall be consistent with standards of facility performance considered acceptable by the affected state or regional transportation agency;

+(C) The transportation facility condition analysis shall describe the general physical and operational condition of each transportation facility (e.g., very good, good, fair, poor, very poor).

+(3)(b) A system of planned transportation facilities, services and major improvements.
+The system shall include a description of the type or functional classification of planned facilities and services and their planned capacities and performance standards;

 Stats.
-Implemented: ORS 195.025, ORS 197.040, ORS 197.230, ORS 197.245, ORS 197.712 & ORS 197.717

-Hist.: LCDC 1-1991, f. & cert. ef.
+Implemented: ORS 195.012, 197.040, 197.712,197.717, 197.732 Hist.: LCDC 1-1991, f. & cert. ef.
 5-8-91; LCDC 4-1995, f. & cert. ef.
-5-8-95
+5-8-95; LCDD 6-2006, f.
+7-13-06, cert. ef.
+7-14-06